pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-runtime-logic/index.md

     // ...
 });

-// Register a function to be be invoked before the program exits. process.on("beforeExit", () => {
+// Register a function to be invoked before the program exits. process.on("beforeExit", () => {

     // Only invalidate after a deployment.